telerik/fiddler-everywhere-docs/user-guide/main-menu.md

 The **Documentation** option opens a new browser tab with the [Fiddler Everywhere documentation website](https://docs.telerik.com/fiddler-everywhere/).

+### Show Logs

+The **Show Logs** option opens the local folder that contains the Fiddler Everywhere log files.
+Learn more [here]({%slug fiddler-log-files%}) about how to use the log files for troubleshooting your local setup.

 ### About

 The **About** command opens a dialog window that provides information about the Fiddler Everywhere client's current version and build date.